U.S. flag

 Monitoring

 Clinicians should monitor for triptan-associated cardiovascular adverse effects in patients taking propranolol.
-Propranolol is often used for migraine prevention and decreases the metabolism of some triptans like almotriptan and rizatriptan by inhibiting their metabolism via the monoamine oxidase A (MAO-A) pathway.
-For these patients, lowering the triptan dose or using a triptan that is not metabolized by the MAO-A pathway or other abortive migraine therapy is preferred.[24][19]
+Propranolol is often used for migraine prevention and decreases the metabolism of some triptans like almotriptan and rizatriptan by inhibiting their metabolism via the MAO-A pathway.
+Lowering the triptan dose or using a triptan that is not metabolized by the MAO-A pathway or other abortive migraine therapy is preferred for these patients.[55][49]

 Other monitoring parameters include the degree of response to triptan therapy, migraine recurrence, and consistent response to the same triptan.
-Also, patients review monitoring for nausea, vomiting, sensitivity to light and/or noise, which may occur during a migraine attack, and ultimately, improved ability to function.[6]
+Also, patients review monitoring for nausea, vomiting, sensitivity to light and/or noise, which may occur during a migraine attack, and ultimately improve the ability to function.[7]
+Red flags should be monitored during acute treatment of migraine in the emergency department.
+Red flags such as fever, thunderclap headache, focal neurologic deficit, positional headache, and papilledema can point toward secondary etiologies of headache.[56]

 Toxicity